kv9898/orcid/README.md

 ## Using

-This project builds on kasper/authors-block and add the orcid feature to the pdf format.
+This project builds on kasper/authors-block and adds the orcid link feature to the pdf format.

 ## Format Options